surister/cratedb-guide/docs/index.md

 (howtos)=
 (tutorials)=

-# CrateDB Guides and Tutorials
+# The CrateDB Guide

-About how to use CrateDB and CrateDB Cloud in practice.
+Guides and tutorials about how to use CrateDB and CrateDB Cloud in practice.

 CrateDB is a distributed and scalable SQL database for storing and analyzing massive amounts of data in near real-time, even with complex queries.
 It is